The best road poems selected by Dr Oliver Tearle

 landscapes in between:

+These unrequited distances hold a sense of mystery and even fear of the unknown.
+Yet, one can still see the sense of discovery.
 Highways and roads have become the subject of many a modern day poem.
 In fact, an entire book of poetry entitled Drive, They Said

 - edited by Kurt Brown and published by Milkweed Editions in 1994 -